 Written By Jill Van Gyn Events / Food People / Places Oct 17, 2016 The Dinner Restoration Project at the Root Cellar SHARE VIA: Facebook Twitter PinterestThe early evening still feels like summer: the sun is low and golden in the sky as guests for the first annual Root Cellar Dinner Restoration Project line up for gin and tonics by Phillips Brewing and Victoria Distillers.
 As people file in, encouraged by the down tempo soundings of The Sweet Lowdown, most are immediately drawn to the expansive charcuterie board featuring a variety of local cheeses and cured meats and jams and preserves from Salt Spring Island Kitchen Co.
 Ah, the last days of summer – where we try to squeeze every ounce of please out of the warm festive atmosphere and jealously hold on to the final harvests of the fruitful Victoria season.The event, hosted by the Root Cellar owners Daisy and Adam Orser, and partner Phil Lafreniere, and Dan and Micayla of the London Chef, was held in the open air under a tented roof next to the Root Cellar’s Garden Centre.
 The 80 person long-table was set in full harvest-style splendor, decorated with miniature pumpkins, white acorn and grey ghost squash from Dan’s Farm & Country Market, Japanese anemone from Daisy’s garden, and Root Cellar succulents and herb sprigs.
 The feeling brought about that very specific feeling one gets as summer drains in to fall – a mix of regret and anticipation that laments the sun-drenched memories of months past and the desire for golden leaves, damp earth, and crackling fires.Daisy and Dan hosted the event side by side and walked their guests through the family style dishes.
 Daisy was in true form, speaking with ardent emotion about her business, her love of our local farmers, and her gratitude for her loyal customers.
 Dan supplied an energetic description of the food, how it should be eaten, and tips on how to utilize the plethora of featured produce.Opening with a crostini topped wilted Saanich kale, local Russian garlic and soft goat cheese, the four-course meal drew on the late harvest and entry to fall with grilled summer vegetables, deliciously tender braised chicken thighs with risotto, and closed with Dan’s homage to his homeland, Eton Mess with berries from Galey Farm.
 Wine pairings came from Covert Farms in Oliver BC, adding to the well-rounded celebration of local culinary delights.The excitement, passion and dedication so evident in this first long-table dinner brings in hope that many more events just like this will spring up in the months and years to come.1286 McKenzie Ave, Victoria, BCWebsite – By Jill Van Gyn – Photography by Derek Ford SHARE VIA: Facebook Twitter Pinterest Written By: Jill Van Gyn ...
-Read More You may also like Events / Restaurants / Victoria February 24, 2017 Dine Around 2017 Menu Preview Running until March 5th Victoria’s Dine Around and Stay In Town (bit of a mouthful that) offers eaters a chance to try restaurants that may be ...
+Read More You may also like Events / SH March 17, 2017 Summer Dreaming at Linnaea Farm Imagine a tranquil setting, close to nature with spectacular scenery.
+The air is clean and filled with birdsong and the water tastes sweet. ...
+Read More Events / Restaurants / Victoria February 24, 2017 Dine Around 2017 Menu Preview Running until March 5, 2017 Victoria’s Dine Around and Stay In Town (bit of a mouthful that) offers eaters a chance to try restaurants that may be ...
 Read More Events / Restaurants January 2, 2017 Tofino Buzz: January | February 2017 January and February are quieter times to visit the west coast, but you will often be treated to a solid winter storm complete with power outage.
 The ...
 Read More Destinations / Events October 22, 2016 Linnaea Farm Launches Dinner Club & 2017 Programs Cortes Island’s venerable Linnaea Farm is staging a series of dinners this winter featuring organic ingredients from the farm, guest speakers ...
 Read More Events / Victoria October 13, 2016 Tastes and Spirits Sampling Included at the 2nd Annual Victoria MidLife Show Saturday, October 29 Tastes and Spirits Sampling Included at the 2nd Annual Victoria MidLife Show Saturday, October 29 at the Victoria Conference Centre The Tastes and ...
 Read More Events / Victoria August 8, 2016 Feast of Fields Contest Winner Announced Congratulations to Shirley Lyons.
 Shirley is the winner of two tickets to this year’s Vancouver Island Feast of Fields presented by Farm Folk ...
 Read More Comments are closed.